unionai/unionai-docs/README.md

 ```

 Here we see that the `getting-started` page is included in both the `byoc` and `serverless` variants.
+But its subpages are either in one or the other variant, but never both.
-But among its subpages, the `machine-learning-example` page is only included in the `serverless` variant
+For example, the `machine-learning-example` page is only included in the `serverless` variant
 and the `installing-development-tools` page is only included in the `byoc` variant.
-Other pages are similarly included in only one or the other variant.

 Note that a subpage cannot be included in a variant in which its parent page is not included.
 In other words, the scope of a sub-page is always either equivalent to, or a subset of, the scope